 - Gifts of retirement plans name Duke as a primary or contingent beneficiary of a retirement account (e.g. IRA, SEP, 401(k), 403(b), ESOP, etc.).
 This gift may enable you to make a larger gift than you anticipated because income and estate taxes are not imposed when plan assets are distributed to Duke.

 Your retirement account’s plan administrator/company that manages the account can help you designate Duke University as a primary or contingent beneficiary on the plan's beneficiary designation form.
 Please be sure to send us a copy of any paperwork designating Duke as the beneficiary.

-- Testamentary life-income gifts include charitable gift annuities, charitable remainder unitrust, charitable lead trust or pooled income fund and can be funded through your will.
+- Testamentary life-income gifts include charitable gift annuities, charitable remainder unitrust, charitable lead trusts or pooled income fund and can be funded through your will.
 While these gift plans will not generate tax savings during your lifetime, they may reduce estate taxes and provide life income for a loved one.

 - Gifts of life insurance may name Duke as a beneficiary of your policy.
 If you retain any control over the policy, no income tax deduction is allowed.
 However, if Duke is named both the sole owner and beneficiary of a paid-up policy, you may receive an immediate charitable deduction for the lesser of the policy’s fair market value or the net premiums paid.
 Additional premiums you pay may also be tax deductible.

 - Charitable lead trusts can be used to transfer assets to children or other loved ones at a significantly reduced tax liability.

 Please let us know if you have included Duke in your estate plans so we may know how to fulfill your gift once it ultimately comes to Duke.
 Complete a confidential Confirmation of Legacy Gift Form and please contact our staff with any questions you may have.